 In many cases, Salmonella infections can be treated through supportive care, such as rest and hydration.
-In some instances, antibiotics may also be used for treatment.
+Antibiotics may also be used for treatment in some instances.

 In more severe cases or for someone in the high-risk group, a physician may order antibiotics be used and medical monitoring.
 Medical attention in these instances is highly recommended, especially as Salmonella bacteria have become resistant to some antibiotics.
 Proper medical diagnosis and evaluation are crucial to prevent further complications.

 In some cases, those with Salmonella infections can develop complications.